-NOTE: There is detailed guidance by the South African Police Service (SAPS) on how to complete the application form, so you do not have any need to worry on how to go about filling it.
+NOTE: There is detailed guidance by the South African Police Service (SAPS) on how to complete the application form, so you do not have any need to worry about how to go about filling it.

 3. Fill the firearm application form

 There is an application form known as Form SAP 271 that you will be required to fill at the police station that is nearest to you.
-For the steps on how to fill it, the SAPS have detailed instructions that you can follow.
+For the steps on how to fill it, the SAPS has detailed instructions that you can follow.

 4. Submit with relevant documents